Myriopteris lanosa: Taxonomy

-The common name "lip fern" comes from the position of the sporangia at the edge or lip of the leaf, typical of the genus, while "hairy" refers to the presence of hairs, but not scales, on the stipe, in contrast with the similar Myriopteris tomentosa.

 The species was first described in 1803, based on material from Tennessee and North Carolina, by André Michaux, who named it Nephrodium lanosum.
 The epithet lanosum means "woolly", referring to the texture of the hairs.
 It was transferred by Jean Louis Marie Poiret to Polypodium as Polypodium lanosum in Lamarck's Encyclopédie Méthodique, Botanique in 1804.
 In the same year, Kurt Sprengel independently described the species, based on material collected in the Carolinas by Louis Bosc, under the name of Adiantum vestitum.
 The epithet vestitum, meaning "clothed", presumably refers to the hairs covering the plant.
 In 1806, Olof Swartz transferred Michaux's species to Aspidium, a genus which he broadly circumscribed to include many ferns with scattered dot-like sori, as Aspidium lanosum.
 He treated Sprengel's material as a different species, transferring it to the genus Cheilanthes as Cheilanthes vestita.

 Nicaise Auguste Desvaux, in 1811, recognized that the two species were the same, and placed them, based on the location of sori and the false indusia, in the genus Cincinalis under the name Cincinalis vestita (using the junior epithet).
 In 1813, however, on the advice of Jussieu, he accepted Robert Brown's name of Notholaena as the correct one for the genus, and renamed the species Notholaena vestita.

 Early generic classifications, including those of Carl Borivoj Presl in 1836 and John Smith in 1842, placed the species in a broadly circumscribed Cheilanthes.
 However, A.L.A.
 Fée's classification of 1852 recognized several segregates, including the new genus Myriopteris, which he separated from Cheilanthes proper by the presence of hairs among the sporangia and some characteristics of the indusium.
 Fée did not examine Michaux's or Sprengel's species, but Smith recognized Myriopteris in his Cultivated Ferns of 1857 and transferred C. vestita into that genus.